LeoNew52/ECE143-Winter20-Team19-FinalProject/README.md

 #### Data Loading:

 * Import the main dataset *US Accidents* via python command `data = pd.read_csv('./US_Accidents_Dec19.csv')`.
 Remember to import necessary libaries, for example, Pandas libarary is utilized here.
+* The main dataset we used 'US_Accidents_Dec19.csv' is too large to be uploaded to Github.
+This dataset can be downloaded at https://www.kaggle.com/sobhanmoosavi/us-accidents.
 #### Data Analysis and Visulazation:

 	1. General Analysis over nationwide data